 Practice is not only the key to retaining information but also the effective means of applying it.
 After your child learns something at school, they need to put it into practice.
 Otherwise, it will be difficult for the idea to be ingrained into their brains.
 Let us take a look at why practice after learning is important for every child.

-Why Should You Practice After Learning?
+Why Practice After Learning?

 Practice after learning Is highly crucial and beneficial in the following ways.